PorametPat/phd-thesis/chapters/chapter_2.typ

   rho_f = hat(U) rho_i hat(U)^dagger .
 $

-However, in a presence of environment, Unitary operator cannot fully describe a possible transformation cause by noise.
-Instead of limiting ourself with ideal operation, we can also incorporate noise in the calculation.
+However, in the presence of an environment, a Unitary operator cannot fully describe a possible transformation caused by noise.
+Instead of limiting ourselves to ideal operation, we can also incorporate noise in the calculation.
 In that case, we refer to this transformation as a quantum channel.
-Mathematically, quantum channel could be noisy.
-In a simple representation, we introduce a set of Kraus operators ${K_0, ..., K_i }$ that satisfying $sum_i K_i^* K_i <= I$, the quantum channel transforming state $rho$ is
+Mathematically, a quantum channel could be noisy.
+In a simple representation, we introduce a set of Kraus operators ${K_0, ..., K_i }$ that satisfy $sum_i K_i^* K_i <= I$, the quantum channel transforming state $rho$ is
 $
   rho_f -> Phi(rho) = sum_(i) K_(i) rho K_(i)^(*).
 $
-To extract the information from the quantum state, we need to measure the quantum state with selected observable $hat(O)$.
-Typically, we want to extract information stored in the quantum state $rho$ in the form of expectation value of quantum observable
+To extract the information from the quantum state, we need to measure the quantum state with the selected observable $hat(O)$.
+Typically, we want to extract information stored in the quantum state $rho$ in the form of the expectation value of a quantum observable
 $
   expval(hat(O)) = Tr [ hat(O) rho ].
 $ <eq:ideal-expval>